zeromind-xyz/how-to-get-interviews/rules/how-companies-hire.md

 This is why many talented engineers from non-traditional backgrounds get screened out of the hiring process at the ATS / recruiter stage before their application ever gets to engineers: they don't have the signals that recruiters know how to make sense of!

+Therefore, unless you have a strong brand on your resume, the best way to apply to a company is to reach engineers / hiring managers directly, bypassing the recruiter screening entirely.
+With the right preparation and pitch, this is an excellent approach to generating interviews consistently.

+The goal of the application process is to generate an "internal referral":

 ### Internal referrals

-A referral is an application that is proposed by a current employee at a company.
-A referral carries great weight, often strong enough to guarantee an interview for the candidate referred.
+An internal referral is an application to a company that's boosted by an internal champion: someone at the company who believes in the potential of the applicant and vouches for them.

+Usually if the internal champion vouches strongly for a candidate, the candidate will be given an interview.

-But because of the weight a referral carries, it requires the engineer referring a candidate to spend social capital: if they keep referring bad candidates, not only will their referrals be ignored, but they'll be looked at negatively by teammates because their precious time is wasted interviewing incompetent candidates.
+But because of the weight that such a referral carries, the engineer that is referring a candidate has to spend social capital: if they keep referring bad candidates, they'll be despised by their team becuase of the time and effort wasted interviewing incompetent candidates.

-On the other hand, referring candidates that are great improves an engineer's social capital: they're seen as a more valuable asset to the team and company.
+On the other hand, when an engineer refers great candidates, their social capital increases: they're seen as a more valuable asset to the team and company, and their future referrals are received more eagerly.

-Therefore, there's an art to asking people you know for referrals that maximizes the chance of them giving you a strong referral.
-We'll go over this in detail in [Warm introductions](../approach/warm-introductions).

-### Bypass recruiters

-If you're not hearing back when you apply to companies online, then you need to find a way to pitch yourself to a hiring manager / engineer directly.
-They are the ones that have the background necessary to be able to evaluate your competence by looking at your pitch from an engineer's perspective.

-With the right pitch, you can effectively reach engineers and hiring managers through warm introductions and cold messaging them.
-We'll craft your pitch in the "prepare" section that we'll use for this direct-to-engineer outreach in the "approach" section.

-Hiring processes aren't set in stone.
-Remember, a company WANTS to hire great engineers.
-If you can demonstrate that you're a great engineer to the people in the company that have a say in hiring, then you'll be given an interview.
+The goal of your process to get interviews boils down to effectively generating internal referrals which you do by convincing an engineer / manager at the company that referring you will increase their social capital.
+We'll cover exactly how to do this in detail in the "Approach" section.

 ### Smaller startups